ucw9q/restful-api-design-guidelines/README.md

 * JSON, because it is easy to produce and consume
 * OAuth, because it prevents password propagation

+We describe these technologies as a first choice, not as an only choice.
+You might decide to include a query language, like [GraphQL](http://graphql.org/) with your API.

 ## Pragmatic REST

 The REST architectural style leverages the HTTP protocol to define an approach to inter-computer communications.